The Handbook of Dopamine

 21. Habits and dopamine

-22. Dopamine for performance evaluation - insights from songbirds
+22. Dopamine for performance evaluation—Insights from songbirds

 23. Striking parallels between the dopaminergic systems of flies and mammals

-Section 5: Dopamine function in motivated behaviour
+Section 5: Dopamine function in motivated behavior

 25. Dopamine and the temporal control of behavior

-26. Volition and vigour
+26. Volition and vigor

 28. Exploration and behavioral variability